clneitzke/clneitzke/README.md

 ## About

-- Reach me on linkedin.com/in/clneitzke/
+- Reach me on [https://linkedin.com/in/clneitzke/] linkedin

 <!---
 clneitzke/clneitzke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.